DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-establishing-a-positive-climate-for-learning.md

 During the first week of the module you need to:

 - work through the self-study materials below
-- meet your mentor to discuss what you’ll be learning in the weeks ahead
+- meet your mentor to discuss what you'll be learning in the weeks ahead

 Duration: 60 minutes.